dotnet/docs-tools/cleanrepo/README.md

 - Find and delete orphaned image (.png, .jpg, .gif, .svg) files.
 - Map images to the files that reference them.
 - Find and delete orphaned "shared" markdown files (includes).
+- Find and delete orphaned snippet (.cs and .vb) files.
 - Find and replace links to redirected files.
 - Remove daisy chains (or hops) within a redirection file.
 - Replace site-relative links with file-relative links (includes image links).